oalmalky5/my-portfolio/content/case-studies/employee-attrition-prediction.md

 ## **Unique Insights**

+Through meticulous analysis, several key insights have surfaced:

 1. **Younger Employees Have Higher Attrition Rates:**

-   - Employees in their early 20s have an attrition rate nearing **50%**, significantly higher than other age groups.
+   - Employees in their early 20s exhibit attrition rates nearing **50%**, a stark contrast to their older counterparts.
-   - Attrition stabilizes after the mid-20s and drops below **10%** for employees aged **50+**.
+   - Attrition stabilizes post-mid-20s, dropping below **10%** for those aged **50 and above**.

 2. **Compensation is a Critical Factor:**

-   - Employees earning less than **5,000** show the highest likelihood of leaving.
+   - Employees earning below **5,000** monthly are most likely to leave.
-   - Attrition decreases sharply as income increases, with very few employees earning over **10,000** leaving the organization.
-   - Suggests that compensation plays a significant role in attrition rates.
+   - Higher income brackets correlate with reduced attrition, highlighting the importance of competitive compensation.

 3. **Sales and HR Roles are High-Risk:**

-   - **Sales Representatives:** **40%** attrition rate.
+   - **Sales Representatives** face a **40%** attrition rate.
-   - **HR Department:** Attrition rates close to **20%**.
+   - **HR Department** employees also exhibit elevated turnover at around **20%**.
-   - Indicates these areas face significant challenges in retaining employees.
+   - These roles may require targeted retention strategies.

 4. **Short Tenure and Limited Career Progression Correlate with Attrition:**

-   - Employees with fewer than **3 years** in their current role and less than **3 promotions** are more likely to leave.
+   - Employees with fewer than **3 years** in their current role and less than **3 promotions** are more inclined to depart.
-   - Lack of career progression opportunities appears to be a key driver.
+   - This suggests that opportunities for advancement play a role in retention.

 5. **Single Employees are at Higher Risk:**

-   - **90%** of employees leaving are single, compared to **10%** who are married or divorced.
+   - An overwhelming **90%** of employees leaving are single, compared to **10%** who are married or divorced.
-   - Marital commitments may contribute to higher stability.
+   - Marital commitments may provide additional stability and reduce turnover likelihood.

 6. **Training Opportunities Matter:**

-   - Employees who receive fewer than **3 training sessions** per year are more likely to leave.
+   - Employees receiving fewer than **3 training sessions** annually show a higher propensity to leave.
-   - Indicates a link between training and employee retention.
+   - Continuous professional development is essential for employee satisfaction and retention.

 7. **Job Satisfaction Plays a Role:**
-   - Employees leaving report lower job satisfaction compared to those staying.
+   - Employees departing report lower job satisfaction compared to those who remain.
-   - Suggests that dissatisfaction in the work environment or role may be a factor in attrition.
+   - Enhancing job satisfaction can be a pivotal strategy in reducing attrition.

 ## **Recommendations for HR Teams**

+Drawing from the insights gathered, the following strategic recommendations are proposed to mitigate employee attrition:

 ### **1. Enhance Retention Strategies for Younger Employees**

 - **Flexible Career Pathways:**

-  - Offer structured career development plans for younger employees to provide clarity on potential growth within the company.
+  - Implement structured career development plans tailored for younger employees to provide clear growth trajectories within the organization.

 - **Mentorship Programs:**
-  - Pair younger employees with senior mentors to provide guidance, reduce uncertainty, and build stronger organizational ties.
+  - Establish mentorship initiatives pairing younger employees with seasoned professionals to offer guidance, foster connections, and cultivate organizational loyalty.

 ### **2. Address Compensation Gaps**

 - **Salary Adjustments:**

-  - Review and adjust salaries for employees earning less than **5,000** to align with market standards, particularly in high-risk roles like Sales.
+  - Conduct regular salary reviews to ensure competitiveness, especially for roles with high attrition rates like Sales.

 - **Performance-Based Bonuses:**
-  - Introduce bonus structures tied to performance and tenure to incentivize longer stays.
+  - Introduce bonus structures linked to performance and tenure to incentivize sustained employment.

 ### **3. Focus on High-Risk Departments and Roles**

 - **Targeted Retention Initiatives:**

-  - Prioritize retention programs for Sales Representatives and the HR department by addressing role-specific challenges (e.g., workload or job satisfaction).
+  - Prioritize retention efforts in departments like Sales and HR by addressing specific challenges such as workload management and job satisfaction.

 - **Workload Balancing:**
-  - Conduct workload assessments in high-attrition departments to identify and address potential stressors.
+  - Assess and redistribute workloads to prevent burnout and reduce turnover in high-stress roles.

 ### **4. Promote Career Growth**

 - **Internal Promotions:**

-  - Ensure consistent promotion opportunities for employees with proven performance, particularly those with limited prior promotions.
+  - Foster a culture of internal mobility by providing ample promotion opportunities for deserving employees, thereby enhancing job satisfaction and loyalty.

 - **Skill Development Programs:**
-  - Increase access to professional development and certification programs to enhance career mobility within the organization.
+  - Expand access to training and professional development resources to empower employees and support their career aspirations.

 ### **5. Strengthen Employee Engagement**

 - **Job Satisfaction Surveys:**

-  - Conduct regular employee satisfaction surveys to identify and address dissatisfaction before it leads to attrition.
+  - Implement regular surveys to gauge employee satisfaction, identify areas of concern, and address issues proactively before they lead to attrition.

 - **Recognition Programs:**
-  - Implement formal recognition systems to celebrate employee contributions and milestones.
+  - Develop formal recognition systems to celebrate employee achievements and milestones, reinforcing their value within the organization.

 ### **6. Provide Targeted Training Opportunities**

 - **Custom Training Plans:**

-  - Design individualized training programs for employees receiving fewer than **3 training sessions** per year, tailored to their career goals.
+  - Design personalized training programs for employees with fewer than **3 training sessions** annually, aligning with their career goals and organizational needs.

 - **Leadership Training:**
-  - Offer leadership training to high-potential employees to prepare them for future roles.
+  - Offer leadership development initiatives to prepare high-potential employees for future managerial roles, fostering a pipeline of capable leaders.

 ### **7. Retain Single Employees**

 - **Social Engagement Programs:**

-  - Foster a sense of community for single employees through team-building events and activities.
+  - Create community-building activities and team-building events to foster a sense of belonging among single employees.

 - **Work-Life Integration:**
-  - Offer flexible work arrangements to help single employees achieve a better work-life balance.
+  - Provide flexible work arrangements to help single employees achieve a balanced and fulfilling personal and professional life.

 ### **8. Improve Employee Experience**

 - **Transparent Communication:**

-  - Regularly communicate career opportunities, company goals, and role expectations to build trust and engagement.
+  - Maintain open lines of communication regarding career opportunities, company objectives, and role expectations to build trust and engagement.

 - **Exit Interviews:**
-  - Conduct detailed exit interviews with departing employees to identify root causes of attrition and address recurring themes.
+  - Conduct comprehensive exit interviews with departing employees to uncover root causes of attrition and implement corrective measures based on recurring themes.

 ## **Python Code for Visualizing the Graphs**

 You can view and interact with the Python code used to generate the graphs [here](https://colab.research.google.com/drive/1PHqtwj6pcz5mYsKAtBTeI6Lb80GY4YA3#scrollTo=0NdiJSson-Rr).

+You can view the dataset used for the analysis [here](https://drive.google.com/file/d/1ixDJhG_Ghip_TBPloG_wLaBdto0mlsEs/view).